HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 sudo make install
 ```

-NOTE: Compile ma27, you will get a static library file named libma27.a in its /src folder.
-Then when you compile OOQP, the original OOQP would search the libma27.a file in its current top folder, so you have to copy and paste libma27.a into OOQP's folder.
-I modify OOQP's configure to let it search libma27 in your ubuntu system.
-So if you use OOQP form this repo, just follow the above commands in README
+**NOTE**: Compile MA27, you will get a static library file named libma27.a in its /src folder.
+Then when you compile OOQP, the original OOQP would search the libma27.a file in its current top folder.
+However, in this repo, I modify OOQP's *configure* file to let it search libma27.a in your ubuntu system.
+So:

+**Case1** - If you download OOQP by yourself (from OOQP's website), you have to copy and paste libma27.a into OOQP's folder.
+**Case2** - If you use OOQP from this repo, just follow the above commands.

 **1.3**   **some tools**